BALTEX

 from the FP6 project WATCH)

-Sea ice maps, data on hydrography, ocean color, algal distributions, actual and partly archieved BMP monitoring data
+A joint information web site by the Finnish Environment Institut SYKE and the Finnish Meteorological Institute FMI on oceanographic Baltic Sea data: sea ice maps, data on hydrography, ocean color, algal distributions, current and archieved BMP monitoring data.

-AMSR satellite data on sea ice concentration, daily updated in winter
+AMSR satellite data on sea ice concentration, daily updated in winter.
+Also daily Baltic Sea ice cover is available.

 Modis Rapid Response System